 There are many factors that make elder abuse difficult to report – or spot in the first place.

 For instance, consider that in 71% of cases of elder financial abuse, children are to blame.
 Patients dealing with dementia may not be able to alert others to physical or psychological abuse.
 Dependent on their caretakers, some elderly people fear what will happen if they speak up.
 Nursing home residents may not have any close family to check in on them, or advocate if a problem arises.

 To sum it up, the elderly is a vulnerable population that makes them easy target for all kinds of abuse.

 Elder abuse can take many forms – including financial, physical, sexual, and psychological.
 Sometimes, the abuse is direct and obvious, such as verbal attacks or pushing.
-Other times, the abuse is in the form of neglect, where the person’s basic needs aren’t being met.
+Other times, the abuse is in the form of neglect, where staff is failing to meet a person’s basic needs.

 Here are some symptoms of elder abuse to watch for:

 You can also help advocate for your elderly loved ones by staying involved in their lives.
 Visit them often and also, at different times of the day.
 Get to know their caretakers and nursing staff.
 Take note of any sudden changes in their physical or mental well-being.
 Research shows that abuse is less likely to happen when the elderly person has a support system.

 The good news is that Washington is making elder abuse a priority health issue.

 Currently, proposed legislation would raise the statute of limitations from three to six years.
 This means that the State could investigate and prosecute more cases.
 As signs of elder abuse can be trickier to spot, it also gives families more time to respond.